integr8ly/integreatly-operator/test-cases/tests/multiAZ/p01-measure-downtime-during-down-az.md

 mw-collab-multi-45qpn-worker-eu-west-1c   3         3         3       3           94m
 ```

-17. Run the automated test for checking the correct pod distribution across all AZs and make sure it passes (it might take a while until all pods are correctly redistributed)
+18. Run the automated test for checking the correct pod distribution across all AZs and make sure it passes (it might take a while until all pods are correctly redistributed)

 ```bash
 $ go clean -testcache && MULTIAZ=true WATCH_NAMESPACE=redhat-rhoam-operator go test -v ./test/functional -run="//^F09"
 ```

-18. Consult the results with engineering (especially in case some components have a longer downtime than 30min
-    or are not working properly)